-Table 8.2.
-Quantified assessment of the risks associated with the power lines through the different areas.
+Table 5.
+Semi-quantified assessment of the risks associated with the power lines through the different areas.
 The two areas of concern (high-risk and medium-risk) marked red and orange in Figures 2 and 3 respectively above, are treated together in the table below.

 Nature: Power lines generally have a negative influence on birds in the landscape and often kill large unmanouverable species such as bustards, cranes, and vultures through direct impact or (less often) electrocution.
 They also provide nesting sites for Pied Crows in tree-less environments and these species often interact negatively with small passerines and larger raptors.

-Power lines can have a positive influence where they provide nesting sites for large threatened raptors (Martials and Vultures) in otherwise open habitats.
-This is a much rarer occurrence.
+Power lines can have a positive influence where they provide nesting sites for large threatened raptors (Martial Eagles and Vultures) in otherwise open habitats.
+This is a rarer occurrence.

 Without mitigation With mitigation

 Extent Local (2) Low (1)

 Duration Permanent (5) Permanent (5)

 Magnitude Moderate-High (7) Medium-Low (5)

 Probability Probable (4) Probable (3)

 Significance Medium (56) Medium-Low (33)

-Status (positive or Negative Negative
+Status (positive or negative) Negative Negative

-negative)

 Reversibility Low Low

 Irreplaceable loss of No No

 resources?

 Can impacts be mitigated?
-Yes, there two main methods of mitigating impacts of power lines
+Yes, the main method of mitigating impacts of power lines

-(i) Moving the line farther from the potential source of

-conflict

-(ii) Affixing bird diverters (bird flappers) which alert birds to
+(i) Affixing bird diverters (spirals or bird flappers) to the earth wire,

-a danger ahead of them.
+which alerts birds to a danger ahead of them.

-Both are strongly recommended to be employed in the
+We strongly recommended this to be employed on the high and

+medium sensitive areas on the line from Ankerlig to Koeberg